lauticorradini/WeatherApp/README.md

+# Weather App
+Weather App in Salesforce using OpenWeather API

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.